After Masayoshi Son regained the title of Japan's richest man, he liquidated his NVIDIA holdings. Does this signal the bursting of the AI bubble?

 Masayoshi Son Is Set to “Miss Out on” NVIDIA Again

-A year ago, when Masayoshi Son of SoftBank and Jensen Huang of NVIDIA embraced and shed tears, regretting having sold NVIDIA shares too early, most people believed that NVIDIA's value was unparalleled.
-If given a second chance, Son would probably lament not buying enough and holding the shares for too short a period.
+A year ago, when Masayoshi Son of SoftBank and Jensen Huang of NVIDIA embraced and shed tears, lamenting the premature sale of NVIDIA shares, most people believed that NVIDIA's value was unrivaled.
+If given a second chance, Son would probably regret not buying more and holding the shares for a shorter period.

-However, Masayoshi Son always manages to surprise.
-He has once again liquidated his entire stake in NVIDIA.
-SoftBank Group announced that it had cleared all its NVIDIA holdings, cashing out approximately $5.8 billion (equivalent to around 41.5 billion yuan).
-Subsequently, NVIDIA's stock price dropped in the evening, and its market value evaporated by tens of billions of dollars overnight.
-What a "masterstroke"!
-Is there any investment more worthwhile than NVIDIA?
+However, Masayoshi Son always comes up with unexpected moves.
+He has once again liquidated all his NVIDIA holdings.
+SoftBank Group announced that it had sold all its NVIDIA shares, cashing out approximately $5.8 billion (equivalent to about 41.5 billion yuan).
+Subsequently, NVIDIA's stock price dropped in the evening, and its market value evaporated by hundreds of billions of dollars overnight.
+What a “masterstroke”!
+Is there a more worthy investment than NVIDIA?

 Source: Xueqiu

-There are certain similarities between Son's two times of liquidating NVIDIA shares.
+There are certain similarities between Masayoshi Son's two liquidations of NVIDIA shares.
 In Son's dictionary, there is no concept of diversified hedging investment.
 Instead, he focuses on heavily investing in leading concepts, going all - in or going home.

-However, since the first half of this year, by betting on NVIDIA, acquiring Arm and ABB's robotics business, and building an AI full - industry chain layout, Masayoshi Son, the investor who was "ridiculed by the whole network", has regained the title of the richest man in Japan.
+However, since the first half of this year, by betting on NVIDIA, acquiring Arm and ABB's robotics business, and building an AI full - industry chain layout, Masayoshi Son, the investor who was “mocked by the whole network,” has regained the title of the richest man in Japan.
 For a while, he became the most inspiring and powerful investor on the Internet.

 Source: Internet

-But Masayoshi Son will only slap the faces of those who praise him.
-Recently, SoftBank sold its NVIDIA shares, cashing out approximately $5.83 billion, and sold its T - Mobile shares, cashing out about $9.2 billion.
-It also mortgaged its Arm shares, using its stake in the chip - design company as collateral to increase its guaranteed loan limit to $20 billion.
+But Masayoshi Son will only disappoint those who praise him.
+Recently, SoftBank sold its NVIDIA shares, cashing out approximately $5.83 billion, sold its T - Mobile shares, cashing out approximately $9.2 billion, and mortgaged its Arm shares.
+By using its stake in the chip - design company as collateral, it expanded its guaranteed loan amount to $20 billion.

-As is well - known, SoftBank liquidated all its NVIDIA holdings for $3.6 billion in 2019 and then repurchased them in 2020 until the latest sell - off.
-The previous sell - off has become a cautionary tale in the investment circle: if SoftBank Group had retained those original shares, their value would now exceed $150 billion.
+It is well - known that SoftBank liquidated all its NVIDIA holdings for $3.6 billion in 2019 and then repurchased them in 2020 until this latest sell - off.
+The previous sell - off has become a cautionary tale in the investment circle.
+If SoftBank Group had retained those original shares, their value would now exceed $150 billion.

-Many people focus only on Son not holding onto NVIDIA shares.
-However, the more important reason behind this is that at that time, SoftBank's focus was on autonomous driving and AI investments.
-In 2019, Masayoshi Son clearly did not consider NVIDIA as the core stock in AI.
-It was common for him to abandon a mature layout for other more promising investments.
+Many people focus only on Masayoshi Son's failure to hold onto NVIDIA shares.
+However, the more important reason is that at that time, SoftBank's focus was on autonomous driving and AI investments.
+In 2019, Son clearly did not consider NVIDIA as the core stock in the AI field.
+It is common for him to abandon mature layouts for other more promising investments.

 Source: Internet

-It's not hard to see that Masayoshi Son's investments are more from a financial perspective, often starting from the potential performance and market space rather than the value - investment perspective.
-This was the case last time, and it's the same this time.
-With a valuation of only $500 billion, OpenAI is obviously undervalued, so he should shift his focus and heavily invest in OpenAI.
+It is not difficult to see that Masayoshi Son's investments are more from a financial perspective, often starting from the potential performance and market space rather than the perspective of value investment.
+This was the case last time, and it is the same this time.
+OpenAI, with a valuation of only $500 billion, is obviously undervalued.
+Therefore, it is reasonable to shift the focus and heavily invest in OpenAI.
 Due to Son's investment style, he often either invests in the wrong company or invests too early or too late.
-So, which case does the heavy investment in OpenAI fall into?
+So, which category does the heavy investment in OpenAI fall into?

-Overall, OpenAI currently seems to be in its early stage rather than a stage where application revenue can explode.
+Overall, currently, OpenAI seems to be in its early stage rather than the stage where application revenue can explode.

 Source: Internet

-Is it really as simple as just changing the heavy - holding stock?
-Could it be that Son is bearish on NVIDIA's future valuation and worried that the AI bubble will burst more severely at the top?
-Currently, it seems more like a signal of "early escape".
+But is it really as simple as just changing the heavily - invested stock?
+Is it possible that SoftBank is bearish on NVIDIA's future valuation and worried that the AI bubble will burst more severely at the top?
+Currently, it seems more like a signal of “early escape.”

-Coincidentally, Bridgewater Associates, the largest hedge fund on Wall Street, released its portfolio report as of the end of the third quarter of this year on Friday.
-The report shows that Bridgewater significantly reduced its stake in chip giant NVIDIA by nearly two - thirds in the third quarter.
-It also cut more than half of its Alphabet shares, about 9.6% of its Amazon shares, and over 35% of its Microsoft shares.
+Coincidentally, Bridgewater Associates, the largest hedge fund on Wall Street, released its quarterly portfolio report as of the end of the third quarter this year on Friday.
+The report showed that Bridgewater significantly reduced its holdings of NVIDIA, the chip giant, by nearly two - thirds in the third quarter.
+It also cut more than half of its Alphabet shares, about 9.6% of its Amazon shares, and more than 35% of its Microsoft shares.
 In a report to investors, Karen Karniol - Tambour, the Chief Investment Officer of Bridgewater, and others warned that the current market stability is facing increasing risks.

-When asked whether the liquidation of NVIDIA shares was related to valuation judgment, Yoshimitsu Goto declined to comment, only stating that adjusting the asset allocation is the fate of an investment company.
+When asked whether the liquidation of NVIDIA shares involved a valuation judgment, Yoshimitsu Goto declined to comment, only saying that adjusting the asset allocation is the fate of an investment company.

-Of course, Masayoshi Son won't say he's bearish on NVIDIA, but the onlookers have already sensed something amiss.
+Of course, Masayoshi Son won't say that he is bearish on NVIDIA, but some busybodies have smelled something fishy.

-So, what kind of upheaval will this stock split bring?
-This is not alarmist talk.
+So, what kind of storm will this stock split bring?
+This is not an alarmist statement.
 The bond market seems to have smelled the danger.
 The interest rate of SoftBank's recently issued bonds has exceeded 8%, indicating that bond investors are demanding a higher risk premium.
-David Gibson said, "However, the stock market seems to be ignoring this potential risk that is not fully covered by funds."
+David Gibson said, “But the stock market seems to have ignored this potential, under - funded risk.”

-SoftBank's trust in OpenAI may exceed that in any other company in the past: in the investment return from OpenAI, SoftBank has recorded a profit of $8 billion without actually investing the money, just based on a commitment.
+SoftBank's trust in OpenAI may exceed that in any other company in the past.
+In the investment return from OpenAI, SoftBank has recorded a profit of $8 billion without actually investing real money, just based on a promise.

 In the latest earnings report, OpenAI was mentioned 100 times, while NVIDIA was only mentioned 14 times.